andrew/ultimate-awesome/README.md

 - [awesome-engineering-blogs](https://github.com/crispgm/awesome-engineering-blogs) - A curated list of awesome engineering blogs.
 - [awesome-github-profile-readme-chinese](https://github.com/eryajf/awesome-github-profile-readme-chinese) - 🦩 优秀的中文区个人主页搜集.
 - [awesome-malware-persistence](https://github.com/Karneades/awesome-malware-persistence) - A curated list of awesome malware persistence tools and resources. .
+- [Awesome-AI-Scientist](https://github.com/ResearAI/Awesome-AI-Scientist) - This is a survey of research on AI scientists, AI researchers, AI engineers, and a series of AI-driven research studies.
 - [awesome-vue-graphql](https://github.com/hasura/awesome-vue-graphql) - A curated collection of resources, clients and tools that make working with `GraphQL and Vue.js` awesome.
 - [awesome-nosql-guides](https://github.com/erictleung/awesome-nosql-guides) - :computer: Curated list of awesome resources and links about using NoSQL databases.
 - [awesome-image-matting](https://github.com/michaelowenliu/awesome-image-matting) - A collection of AWESOME things about image matting.